sfigg/commercialization-public/design/device-experiences/OEM-VBS.md

 ---

 # Virtualization-based Security (VBS)
-Hardware-based security features, also called virtualization-based security or VBS, provides isolation of secure kernel from normal operating system.
-Vulnerabilities and Day zero attacks in the operating system cannot be exploited because of this isolation.
+Hardware-based security features, also called virtualization-based security or VBS, provide isolation of the secure kernel from the normal operating system.
+Vulnerabilities and Day Zero attacks in the operating system cannot be exploited because of this isolation.
+VBS uses the hypervisor to help protect the kernel and other parts of the operating system.
+When VBS is enabled, it strengthens either the default kernel-mode code integrity policy (which protects against bad drivers or system files), or the configurable code integrity policy.
+With VBS, even if malware gains access to the kernel, the effects can be severely limited, because the hypervisor can prevent the malware from executing code.
+The hypervisor, the most privileged level of system software, enforces R/W/X permissions across system memory.
+Code integrity checks are performed in a secure environment which is resistant to attack from kernel mode software, and page permissions for kernel mode are set and maintained by the hypervisor.
+Even if there are vulnerabilities that allow memory modification, like a buffer overflow, the modified memory cannot be executed.

 VBS requires the following components be present and properly configured.